gray-panda/grayrepo/2016_labyREnth/mob3_watt/README.md

 From this, **@string** is the 7th byte of the variable "varStore.varA"

-with these information, we can conclude the following
+With these information, I concluded the following

 ```c#
 // i is "BAdPuzzl3r!?"